Ariel González: Loaned to San Luis

-Ariel was loaned to San Luis from Pumas as a re-enforsment for the Apertura 2007 season.
-San Luis reached the quarterfinals before being eliminated by Guadalajara.
+Ariel was loaned to San Luis from Pumas as a re-enforcement for the Apertura 2007 season.
+San Luis reached the quarter-finals before being eliminated by Guadalajara.
 He managed 11 appearances and scored one goal, against Veracruz on August 29, 2007, in a 2–1 win.

 Veracruz

 Pumas eventually traded 33-year-old González to Veracruz for the Clausura 2008 season and Veracruz was eventually relegated to the second division after one season with Ariel Gonzalez.
 After two poor played seasons with Veracruz, González was loaned to Irapuato for 2 seasons in December 2009.

 The Clausura 2008 season was González's last season in the First Division of Mexico.
 His last game in the Mexican first division was a 0–2 loss against Puebla on April 11, 2008.

 Return to Irapuato

 Ariel González was loaned by Veracruz to Irapuato for 2 seasons from the beginning of the Clausura 2009 to the end of the Clausura 2010 (also known as Bicentenario 2010) season.
 In the Bicentenario 2010 season Ariel won the top goal scorer title with 11 goals. he scored half of Irapuato's goals in that season 11 out of 21 goals, however Irapuato did not reach the playoffs that season.
-He was sent back from loan to Veracruz but Irapuato decided to transfer Ariel to Irapuato Permanently.
+He was sent back from loan to Veracruz but Irapuato decided to transfer Ariel to Irapuato permanently.

-Irapuato bought González for the Apertura 2010 season, Ariel led Irapuato to the playoffs eventually losing in the semifinals against Veracruz 3–2.
-He received the Captain armband during that season and captained Irapuato until his retirement.
+Irapuato bought González for the Apertura 2010 season, Ariel led Irapuato to the playoffs eventually losing in the semi-finals against Veracruz 3–2.
+He received the captain's armband during that season and captained Irapuato until his retirement.

-In his second season with Irapuato during the Clausura 2011 season Ariel captained Irapuato to the Final against Tijuana, he played an Important role by scoring in the Semi final against Atlante UTN and securing the final for Irapuato. he ranked second in the goal scoring table behind Blas Perez with Ariel having 12 goals scored throughout the Clausura 2011 season.
+In his second season with Irapuato during the Clausura 2011 season Ariel captained Irapuato to the final against Tijuana, he played an important role by scoring in the semi-final against Atlante UTN and securing the final for Irapuato.
+He ranked second in the goal scoring table behind Blas Perez with Ariel having 12 goals scored throughout the Clausura 2011 season.

-With the championship Irapuato received the chance of playing the promotional final against Tijuana however Irapuato lost with a margin of one goal (1–2) and missed out the opportunity of playing in the Mexican First division.
+With the championship Irapuato received the chance of playing the promotional final against Tijuana.
+However, Irapuato lost with a margin of one goal (1–2) and missed out on the opportunity of playing in the Mexican First division.

-during the Apertura 2011 season or Ariel's 3rd season with Irapuato, they reached the playoffs but were eliminated by cross town rivals León in the quarterfinals with a combined score of 0–3.
+During the Apertura 2011 season or Ariel's 3rd season with Irapuato, they reached the playoffs but were eliminated by cross town rivals León in the quarterfinals with a combined score of 0–3.

-For the Clausura 2012 Ariel did not have a good performance as well as Irapuato and they missed the playoffs.
+For the Clausura 2012 Ariel and Irapuato and they missed the playoffs.

-Again for the Apertura 2012 Irapuato missed out the playoffs and a 37 yr old Ariel was seen less and less fit.
+Again for the Apertura 2012 Irapuato missed out on the playoffs and a 37-year-old Ariel was seen less and less fit.

 The Clausura 2013 in the Liga de Ascenso (Second division) was Ariel's last season with Irapuato and the final season played in his professional career.

-He made his final appearance with Irapuato April 20, 2013, against Leones Negros and shortly retired from Professional football after a 19-year career from 1994 to 2013.
+He made his final appearance with Irapuato on April 20, 2013, against Leones Negros and shortly retired from Professional football after a 19-year career from 1994 to 2013.